 where~\footnote{Although $f_i$ resembles the Fermi function for non-interacting fermions, the subtle but important difference is that for the KS electrons, $f_i$ depends also implicitly on the temperature through the KS eigenvalues.}

 As for KS-DFT, it is also useful to split $\Omega_\xc^{\tau_\text{e}}[n]$ into exchange and correlation components:

 where

 where $\gamma$ is the one-body reduced-density matrix of the thermal KS system.
 The notation in \cref{Ftx} highlights that the dependence of ${\Omega}^{\tau_\text{e}}_\x[n]$ on the temperature only comes implicitly through $\gamma$.
-An informative analysis and application of exact exchange in thermal DFT is given by \citet{Greiner2010:155119} Notice the important fact that the kinetic {\em and} entropic contributions are {\em not} explicitly accounted for in the definition of the exchange free-energy functional, but through the correlation free-energy functional.
+An informative analysis and application of exact exchange in thermal DFT is given by \citet{Greiner2010:155119}.
+Note that the kinetic {\em and} entropic contributions are {\em not} explicitly accounted for in the definition of the exchange free-energy functional, but rather through the correlation free-energy functional.
 Exact conditions useful to derive or test approximations are also known in this framework.\cite{Pittalis2011:163001,Dufty2011:125118,Dufty2015:988,Burke2016:195132}

-\subsection{Non-collinear spin-DFT}
+\subsection{Non-Collinear Spin-DFT}